Focus on Essentials: Causes and Effects of Shallow Breathing

 - restores body to state of calm

 Air is food for the brain, blood cells and organs.
-Once we inhale the air through the nose, it’s filtered, humidified and warmed up by cilia (tiny hair) before entering the lungs.
+Once we inhale the air through the nose, it’s filtered, humidified and warmed up by cilia (tiny hairs) before entering the lungs.
 Next, air passes through the windpipe (another filter) and enters the lungs that pump oxygen into the bloodstream that circulates it through the body.
 The final step – exhalation; air leaves the body while carrying the waste material from the blood cells – carbon dioxide.

-Could you imagine, our body repeats this cycle on average 25,000 times in 24 hours?
+Can you imagine, our body repeats this cycle on average 25,000 times in 24 hours?

 What’s remarkable, is that we are in power to control this extremely complicated process.
-Nevertheless, according to physicians, the majority of people use only 10% - 20% of the raspatory capacity.
+Nevertheless, according to physicians, the majority of people use only 10% - 20% of the respiratory capacity.
 This range is plenty to stay alive but definitely not enough to maintain physical and mental health:

-- Practice Yoga.
+- Practice yoga.
 Ancient yogis knew the importance of deep inhaling and exhaling – the essence of the present moment.

-- Not a fan of Yoga – swimming is another way of exercising the diaphragm.
+- Not a fan of yoga – swimming is another way of exercising the diaphragm.
 Even slow-paced breaststroke once a week will benefit you.